 Invest in Treasurys yielding less than 2%, for example, and you are likely to earn less than inflation.

 Leave your money in the bank earning 0.05%, and you are guaranteed a negative real return.

 Real estate is another alternative.
 But that requires either a very large chunk of money – something Americans living paycheck to paycheck clearly don’t have – or leverage.

 As we learned in the housing meltdown over a decade ago, a big mortgage is a double-edged sword, magnifying not only your gains but your potential losses.

 Real estate also entails brokerage commissions, property taxes, homeowners insurance, maintenance, repairs, utilities and the hassles of managing tenants.

 And gold?
 Gold is not a productive asset.

-If you own an ounce of gold and, over a period of 100 years (or a million) reinvest all the interest it accrues, all the earnings it generates and all the dividends it pays – zero, in other words – you will have at the end of that period exactly what you started with: 1 ounce of gold.
+If you own an ounce of gold for 100 years (or a million years) and reinvest all the interest it accrues, the earnings it generates and all the dividends it pays – zero, in other words – you will have at the end of that period exactly what you started with: an ounce of gold.